boku7/azureOutlookC2/README.md

 ![](/assets/azureOutlookC2Demo.gif)

+_If you have any information about similar projects, CTI info about this TTP being used in the wild by APT/ransomware-groups, defense advice, recommendations for Red Teamers interested in Azure C2 threat emulation, or any other information that would be a good add to this blog/readme, please contact me or submit a Pull Request.
+Thank you!_

 ## About Azure Outlook C2
 This project consists of an implant that "beacons" out to an Attacker Controlled Azure Infrastructure.
 The implant is hardcoded with an Azure Refresh Token when compiled by the Attacker.
 When the implant is executed on a compromised Windows device, it accesses the Attackers Draft mailbox via the Microsoft Graph API.
 The implant reads the Attackers mailbox to receive instructions.
 The implant executes those instructions and sends the standard output back to the Attacker via creation of new Draft messages.
 The implant will continue this behavior until the host process ends.